dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 ![20 CM Male-Female Dupont Connector](../img/dupont-ribbon-cable-m-f.png)

-We then separate out seven of these wires trying to use the black (or brown) and red colors in the GND and VCC edge of the group of wires.
-Note that some of the display cable use brown for GND rather than black.
+We then separate out seven of these wires using the black (or brown) and red colors for the VDD (GND) and VCC (3.3V) edge of the group of wires.
+Note that some of the Dupont cables use brown for GND rather than black.

 ## The Display Connection

-You can see a close-up of each of the colors and their connections in the picture below.
+You can see a close-up photograph of each of the colors and their connections in the picture below.

-Backside view of the display harness at the display end:
+There is the backside view of the display harness at the display end:
 ![Display Cable Harness Display End Back Side View](../img/display-harness-display-end.png)

 Note that from the backside, the brown wire on the right (near the "1") is GND and the purple wire on the left (near the "7") is CS (chip select).
 Note that "VSS" is the same an GND and "VDD" is the same and 3.3 volt power.

-Front side view of display harness at the display end:
+Here is the front side view of display harness at the display end:
 ![Display Cable Harness Display End Fronts Side View](../img/display-harness-display-end-front.png) Note from this perspective that the brown wire is GND and the purple wire is CS (chip select).

-At the other end of the cable, we need to make a small change in the order of the cable.
+At the other end of the cable, we need to make a small change in the order of the cable because ever fifth wire is a GND on the Pico.
 Here are the changes:

 1. We separate the red wire from the rest of the group and connect the red to the 3.3V regulated output of the Raspberry Pi Pico.
-Almost all the displays in our kits run on 3.3V now.
+Almost all the displays in our kits run on 3.3V.
 Some older LCD displays needed exactly 5 volts, but our OLED displays work fine on either 3.3V or 5V.
 2. We move the black GND wire to be in between the blue (DC) and purple (CS) wires.
 This allows the row of all the wires to be connected in a single block of wires.
 We can hot glue these pins together to get a more reliable connection.
 This is called a "Wire Harness".

 ![Display Cable Harness Breadboard Male Pins](../img/display-harness-3.jpg)